|

 7. The Elephant House at the Zoo

-Exterior shot of the Elephant House at the Budapest Zoo
+The exotic and colorful Art Nouveau Elephant House at the Budapest Zoo

 If you pay a visit to the Budapest Zoo, you’ll get to see more than just the animals.
 The Elephant House, designed by Kornél Neuschloss-Knüsli, resembles a mosque more than a building you’d find at the zoo.
 But its beautiful, blue-tiled domes, elephant sculptures, and oriental design has made it the architectural star of the zoo.